 GitHub + BigQuery

-What GitHub data does Erathos sync with BigQuery?
+Which GitHub data does Erathos sync with BigQuery?

-The integration automatically syncs GitHub’s core objects:
+The integration automatically syncs GitHub’s main objects:

 Why sync GitHub with BigQuery?